KarlEilebrecht/patterns-kompakt-code/src/main/java/de/calamanari/other/ohbf/README.md

 ## Goals

 * Implement a Bloom filter (fun :smirk:)
 * Create a convenient implementation that lets me specify the number of elements I plan to insert _n_ or the number of bits I want to use _m_ and the false-positive rate I want to achieve.
-All other settings should be left to automatic estimation, because there are formulas.
+All other settings should be left to automatically derived estimation.
 * My Bloom filter shall use a single cryptographic hash.
 * I want to avoid complicated partitioning and especially the modulo-stage.
-* Performance is relevant but not a major concern.
-It is more important to create an implementation that is easy to use and to understand.
+* Performance is not a major concern.
+It is more important to create an implementation that is easy to understand and to use.